Novalynne/My_ECommerce_Store/README.md

 - **Product Browsing**: Customers and Managers can browse products by category, search for specific products, and view product details.
 Products are displayed with their images, descriptions, prices, and stock availability.

 - **Shopping Cart**: Customers can add products to their shopping cart, view the cart, and update quantities or remove items.
 In the cart you can then check out and place an order.
+The checkout button will check if all the products in the cart have available stock for the order.
+The cart itself will display if an item is out of stock.

 - **Wishlist**: Customers can add products to their wishlist for future reference.
 They can view and manage their wishlist items.